 Insurance is the pooling and sharing of risk in order to provide protection against a possible event risk occurring.
 In order to do this, information including your personal data, needs to be shared between different providers within the insurance journey, including insurers, price comparison websites, other brokers and those involved in claims management (who we call “Insurance Participants” in this notice).
-Swinton and the Insurance Participants are committed to safeguarding that personal data.
+Atlanta and the Insurance Participants are committed to safeguarding that personal data.

 Watch our video guide